 The South West local group held a meeting on Wednesday, 20th February 2019 at the University of Plymouth.
 The speaker was Mario Cortina Borja, Professor of Biostatistics of the UCL Institute of Child Health.

-Mario described how, in England and Wales, there are several information systems which contain routinely collected data on newborn babies.
+Mario described that, in England and Wales, there are several information systems which contain routinely collected data on newborn babies.
 In England, these include the Office for National Statistics’s (ONS) birth registration records, NHS Numbers for Babies (NN4B) and Hospital Episode Statistics (HES), and for Wales, the Patient Episode Database for Wales (PEDW) and the National Community Child Health Database (NCCHD).